CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 ### 1. Content Plugin Options [Pro]

-Some of the options selected here will affect the display of the buttons in Joomla, K2 and Zoo.
+<span class="tip" markdown="1">Some of the options selected here will affect the display of the buttons in Joomla, K2 and Zoo.</span>

 To make it easier to follow I have broken up the **Content Plugin Options** into three parts.